×

 Maintenance Issues

-Sun4v-based SPARC hardware tends to become more expensive to maintain and repair as it ages.
-It is becoming increasingly difficult to find spare parts.
-Manufacturers frequently stop making parts like processors, memory chips, or hard drives.
-This makes it difficult for organizations to effectively respond to hardware failures in a timely manner.
+Sun4v-based SPARC hardware is expensive to maintain and repair as it gets older.
+Spare parts are getting harder and harder to find.
+Manufacturers often discontinue producing parts such as processors, memory chips, or hard drives.
+This significantly handicaps the ability of organizations to respond adequately to hardware failures in a timely fashion.

 Security Threats